-- 4.1.1 DOE O 420.1C (Attachment 2, Chapter II, Section 3.c.(1)) requires that a process be established to ensure that FPP requirements are documented and incorporated into plans and specifications for the design of new facilities and major modifications to existing nuclear facilities.
+- 4.1.1 DOE O 420.1C Chg.
+3 (Attachment 2, Chapter II, Section 3.c.(1)) requires that a process be established to ensure that FPP requirements are documented and incorporated into plans and specifications for the design of new facilities and major modifications to existing nuclear facilities.
 For new facilities, major modifications to nuclear facilities, and other significant modifications to existing facilities, fire protection design criteria shall be developed by, or under the direction of, an FPE as early in the conceptual design phase as practicable and updated throughout the design process to ensure the fire protection requirements are documented and incorporated into plans and specifications.
-The technical baseline for fire protection systems shall be maintained throughout the life of the building. - 4.1.2 DOE O 420.1C (Attachment 2, Chapter I, Section 3.a.(1)) requires that safety be integrated into the design early and throughout the design process for Hazard Category 1, 2, or 3 nuclear facilities through use of DOE-STD-1189-2016, Integration of Safety into the Design Process.
-This requirement applies to the design of fire protection systems and components. - 4.1.3 For new building construction, significant building modifications, and major modifications to nuclear facilities, the design documents shall include fire protection criteria based on either a Fire Protection Design Analysis (FPDA) or a Preliminary/Project FHA, depending upon whether or not a building FHA is normally required (See Section 7 and Appendix B of this Standard for guidance). - 4.1.4 New Hazard Category 1, 2, and 3 nuclear facilities should be classified as High Hazard (typically Group H-4) occupancies, as defined in IBC, unless a different classification is approved by the Building Official. - 4.1.5 The special industrial occupancy exception in the IBC for height and area limits shall not be applied to new Hazard Category 1, 2, and 3 nuclear facilities.
+The technical baseline for fire protection systems shall be maintained throughout the life of the building. - 4.1.2 DOE O 420.1C Chg.
+3 (Attachment 2, Chapter I, Section 3.a.(1)) requires that safety be integrated into the design early and throughout the design process for Hazard Category 1, 2, or 3 nuclear facilities through use of DOE-STD-1189-2016, Integration of Safety into the Design Process.
+This requirement applies to the design of fire protection systems and components. - 4.1.3 For new construction, significant modifications, and major modifications to nuclear facilities, design documents shall include fire protection criteria based on either a Fire Protection Design Analysis (FPDA) or a Preliminary/Project FHA,17 depending upon whether a building FHA is normally required (See Section 7 and Appendix B of this Standard for guidance and use of the graded approach). - 4.1.4 New Hazard Category 1, 2, and 3 nuclear facilities should be classified as a High Hazard use group (typically Group H-4) occupancy, as defined in the IBC, unless a different classification is approved by the BCO and the AHJ.18 - 4.1.5 The special industrial occupancy exception in the IBC for height and area limits shall not be applied to new Hazard Category 1, 2, and 3 nuclear facilities. - 4.1.6 Areas within a facility that are adequately separated by fire-rated construction and have no nuclear hazards may be classified as other occupancy types consistent with Building Code expectations (e.g., a vehicle maintenance shop).